Alice-MacQueen/fourway-ionomics/Analysis.md

 What are major functions for each of these elements in plant cells?
 Al Aluminum toxicity is a major constraint for crop production in acidic soil worldwide (Panda, Baluska, Matsumoto 2009).
 The target of Al toxicity is the root tip, in which Al exposure causes inhibition of cell elongation and cell division, leading to root stunting accompanied by reduced water and nutrient uptake.
 Al3+ is the most toxic form.
 Approximately 50% of arable land is negatively impacted by Al toxicity due to acidic soil.

 Ca Calcium uptake by the plant is passive and does not require energy input.
 Calcium uptake is directly related to the plant transpiration rate.
-COnditions of high humidity, cold, and low transpiration rates may result in calcium deficiency.
+Conditions of high humidity, cold, and low transpiration rates may result in calcium deficiency.
 Calcium promotes proper plant cell elongation, strengthens cell wall structure by forming calcium pectate compounds, helps protect plants against heat stress by improving stomata function and participating in induction of HSPs.
 Usually soils with higher pH levels contain more available calcium.
 Calcium competes with other positively charged ions, such as Na+, K+, and Mg2+.

 Cd Cadmium is a environmental pollutant with toxic effects on plants.
 It can displace essential metals from a wealth of metalloproteins and disturb normal physiological processes and cause severe developmental aberrance.
 ROS overproduction, chloroplast structure change, cytoskeleton effects, vesicular trafficking effects, cell wall formation effects.
 Plants have cadmium pumps and transport cadmium into leaf vacuoles.
 (Wan and Zhang 2012)